saenuma/wallpapers381/README.md

 # wallpapers381
-a desktop wallpaper generator application (incomplete)
+a desktop wallpaper generator application

 ## How to run (development)